It’s tempting to think that in the “digital age,” remote workers and digital nomads don’t have a need for physical office supplies.

 Travel Office Supply Packing Kit:

 ☐ Pens – No matter where you work from or what kind of work you do, it’s important to have writing utensils handy for signing off on official documents, addressing an envelope, or making a quick sketch of an idea that pops in your mind.
-My favorite pens for travel, which consistently survive the pressure changes of air travel are: Pilot G2 Roller Ball Gel Pens (Buy them here on Amazon.)
+My favorite pens for travel, which consistently survive the pressure changes of air travel are: Pilot G2 Roller Ball Gel Pens (Shop for them here at Amazon.)

 ☐ Paper – An essential in every travel office supply kit is paper for writing, doodling, or printing with a travel printer.
 I like this blank notebook of printer paper with bound pages – I can use it as a travel journal or tear-off pages with an edge clean enough to run through a printer.

 ☐ Rubber bands – Add a few rubber bands to your suitcase before leaving on a business trip or, always keep them in your travel office supplies.
 These essentials are helpful both in the office and outside of it – even when I’m not traveling for work, I always keep a few rubber bands on hand for their dual purpose as helpful ways to organize luggage.
-Buy now on amazon.
+Shop for them at Amazon.

 ☐ Staples/Stapler – If your remote work requires that you handle printed materials, always keep a stapler loaded with staples in your travel office supplies.
-Thankfully, staplers come in a vast variety of styles and weights, thanks to the staplers popularity among grad students who frequently pour over printed research.
-Amazon has a name brand choice under $5, which I recommend.
+Thankfully, staplers come in a vast variety of styles and weights, likely thanks to the stapler’s popularity among grad students who frequently pour over printed research.
+Amazon has a great choice, which I recommend for travel.

 ☐ Sticky notes – One key to working efficiently and productively is capturing ideas promptly and organizing thoughts.
 Sticky notes have been an essential office supply for decades due to their usefulness for this practice, which is difficult to replicate in digital form.
 Keep sticky notes in your mini office supply kit by removing the top dozen or so sticky notes from a stack and applying them to the inner side of your kit’s container.
-Grab a value pack of sticky notes on Amazon and save the rest for your return.
+Check the price on a value pack of sticky notes at Amazon and save the rest for your return.

 ☐ Tape – For visual thinkers who take advantage of whiteboards or thumbtacks in a traditional office, pack paint-safe tape and plenty of it.
 Being able to temporarily tape notes, sketches, or inspiring images to the walls around your workspace can increase productivity for many remote workers (myself included!)
 My favorite solution is to pack a roll of washi tape– which is strong enough to hang most papers on a wall but peeled away without damaging paint.

 ☐ Travel Printer -Not essential for every remote worker, but a godsend for some, travel printers designed for the rigors of travel can be incredibly helpful for those of us who are able to take advantage of the opportunity to do remote work.
 This office essential makes it easy to print off documents or reference sheets and some travel printers ,like HP’s Sproket, even make it possible to print full-color images and photographs.
-My favorite travel printer, which I use frequently, is the HP OfficeJet 200 which you can find here on Amazon.
+My favorite travel printer, which I use frequently, is the HP OfficeJet 200 which you can view details for here at Amazon.